Nonalcoholic Fatty Liver Disease & NASH in Children

 Symptoms & Causes

 Nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH) typically cause few or no symptoms.
-Children with certain health conditions—such as obesity, metabolic syndrome, and type 2 diabetes—are more likely to develop NAFLD and NASH.
+Children with certain health problems—such as obesity, metabolic syndrome, and type 2 diabetes—are more likely to develop NAFLD and NASH.

 Diagnosis